-Transportation revenue generated by rail intermodal, air cargo and ocean cargo carriers (collectively, the "multimode capacity providers") for the 2020 twenty-six-week period was \$108,565,000, or 6% of total revenue, a decrease of \$8,913,000, or 8%, compared to the 2019 twenty-six-week period.
-The number of loads hauled by multimode capacity providers decreased approximately 7% in the 2020 twenty-six-week period compared to the 2019 twenty-six-week period, and revenue per load on revenue generated by multimode capacity providers decreased approximately 1% over the same period.
-The decrease in the number of loads hauled by multimode capacity providers was primarily due to a 10% decrease in rail intermodal loadings, mostly attributable to decreased loadings at two specific customers, and a 7% decrease in ocean loadings, primarily due to decreased shipments originating in China for export to the United States.
-The decrease in revenue per load of 1% on loads hauled by multimode capacity providers was entirely attributable to decreased revenue per load on rail intermodal shipments.
-Also, revenue per load on revenue generated by multimode capacity providers was entirely attributable to decreased revenue per load on rail intermodal shipments.
-Also, revenue per load on revenue generated by multimode capacity of freight, density of freight lanes, fuel costs and availability of capacity.
+Transportation revenue generated by rail intermodal, air cargo and ocean cargo carriers (collectively, the "multimode capacity providers") for the 2020 thirty-nine-week period was \$170,749,000, or 6% of total revenue, a decrease of \$6,064,000, or 3%, compared to the 2019 thirty-nine-week period.
+The number of loads hauled by multimode capacity providers decreased approximately 2% in the 2020 thirty-nine-week period compared to the 2019 thirty-nine-week period, and revenue per load on revenue generated by multimode capacity providers decreased approximately 1% over the same period.
+The decrease in the number of loads hauled by multimode capacity providers was primarily due to a 6% decrease in rail intermodal loadings, mostly attributable to decreased loadings at four specific agencies, and a 4% decrease in ocean loadings, primarily due to decreased shipments originating in China for export to the United States.
+The decrease in revenue per load of 1% on loads hauled by multimode capacity providers was primarily attributable to decreased revenue per load on air shipments.
+Also, revenue per load on revenue generated by multimode capacity providers is influenced by many factors, including revenue mix among the various modes of transportation used, length of haul, complexity of freight, density of freight lanes, fuel costs and availability of capacity.

-Purchased transportation was 76.8% and 76.6% of revenue in the 2020 and 2019 twenty-six-week periods, respectively.
-The increase in purchased transportation as a percentage of revenue was primarily due to an increased rate of purchased transportation paid on BCO Independent Contractor revenue due to the impact of COVID-19 pandemic relief incentive payments.
-Under that program, for each load delivered by a BCO Independent Contractor who hauled the load and the independent commission sales agent who dispatched the load an extra \$50.
-Commissions to agents were 8.6% and 8.3% of revenue in the 2020 and 2019 twenty-six-week periods, respectively.
-The increase in commissions to agents as a percentage of revenue was primarily attributable to the impact of COVID-19 pandemic relief incentive payments to agents.
-The Company paid a total of \$12,593,000 in COVID-19 pandemic relief incentive payments during the 2020 twenty-six week period.
+Purchased transportation was 77.0% and 76.6% of revenue in the 2020 and 2019 thirty-nine-week periods, respectively.
+The increase in purchased transportation as a percentage of revenue was primarily due to an increased rate of purchased transportation paid on BCO Independent Contractor revenue due to the impact of COVID-19 pandemic relief incentive payments and an increased rate of purchased transportation paid on Truck Brokerage Carrier revenue.
+Under the pandemic relief program, for each load delivered by a BCO Independent Contractor with a confirmed delivery date from April 1, 2020 through May 30, 2020, the Company paid each of the BCO Independent Contractor who hauled the load and the independent commission sales agent who dispatched the load an extra \$50.
+Commissions to agents were 8.3% of revenue in each of the 2020 and 2019 thirty-nine-week periods.
+Commissions to agents on BCO Independent Contractor revenue were higher during the 2020 thirty-nine-week period due to the impact of COVID-19 pandemic relief incentive payments, whereas commissions to agents on Truck Brokerage Carrier revenue were lower as compared to the 2019 thirty-nine-week period due to the impact of a decreased net revenue margin on revenue generated by Truck Brokerage Carriers.
+The Company paid a total of \$12,593,000 in COVID-19 pandemic relief incentive payments during the 2020 thirty-nine week period.

-Investment income was \$2,002,000 and \$2,421,000 in the 2020 and 2019 twenty-six-week periods, respectively.
-The decrease in investment income was primarily attributable to lower average rates of return on investments in the 2020 twenty-six-week period, partially offset by a higher average investment balance held by the insurance segment in the 2020 twenty-six week period.
+Investment income was \$2,716,000 and \$3,736,000 in the 2020 and 2019 thirty-nine-week periods, respectively.
+The decrease in investment income was primarily attributable to lower average rates of return on investments in the 2020 thirty-nine-week period, partially offset by a higher average investment balance held by the insurance segment in the 2020 thirty-nine week period.